AkashYadav8080/HTML-CSS-JS/README.md

 # HTML-CSS-JS

 Hello guys !
-This repository makes for you that you can use the following syntax for HTML files in your projects.
+This repository makes for you that you can use the following Examples of HTML in your projects.

 Author: Akash Yadav